The Wealth Management Industry

 Certified Private Wealth Advisor (CPWA) Certification from Yale University

-While learning from the top Yale faculty and leading industry experts, the Wealth Management and Theory Practice program allows participants to earn the CPWA certification and develop a stronger understanding of wealth management.
+While learning from the top Yale faculty and leading industry experts, the Wealth Management and Theory Practice program allow participants to earn the CPWA certification and develop a stronger understanding of wealth management.
 Though the program is considered intermediate to advanced, participants rave about the program’s efficacy, assistance for preparing for the certification exam, and participant support.
 Your entire process is completely asynchronous, so you have the freedom and convenience to approach learning at your own pace.